mmha/conan-computecpp/README.md

 - The rpath won't be set correctly unless the `LINKER_LANGUAGE` of the target is forced to `CXX`
 - `CMAKE_CXX_STANDARD`, `CMAKE_SYCL_STANDARD` and compile features are not supported.
 This will probably require an upstream change to CMake.
 - TriSYCL is not supported yet

+## License
+The build scripts are license under the Apache 2.0 license.
+Check the ComputeCpp end user agreement for the license of ComputeCpp itself.

+The CMake modules are based on upstream CMake modules.
+Please see the files for their respective licences.